Charles Schwab

 Edward Jones

-Edward Jones is a full-service broker focused on fee-based account management, overseeing over $2 trillion in client assets across 8 million accounts.
-The management fee is a percentage of assets under management, varying based on account size and portfolio type, such as stocks, bonds, and ETFs.
-Fees range from 0.85% to 2.5% per year, with additional commissions on trades.
+Edward Jones is a full-service broker focused on managing accounts for a fee.
+The firm oversees more than $2 trillion in assets for 9 million clients.
+Its management fee is a percentage of assets, based on account size and investment type, like stocks, bonds, or ETFs.
+Fees range from 0.85% to 2.5% per year, plus extra trade commissions.

-With nearly 15,000 offices across all 50 states and Washington, D.C., Edward Jones has the largest network of locations among U.S. brokers, and it also operates about 600 locations in Canada.
+Edward Jones has nearly 15,000 offices in all 50 states and Washington, D.C.—the largest network of any U.S. broker.
+The company also has about 600 locations in Canada.

 Raymond James

-Raymond James also specializes in managing client accounts for a fee based on assets, overseeing more than $1.48 trillion.
-Fees depend on portfolio balance and range from 1.0% to 2.25%.
-For instance, a $100,000 account could incur a $2,250 annual management fee.
+Raymond James also manages client accounts for a fee based on assets.
+The company oversees more than $1.48 trillion.
+Fees depend on your account balance and range from 1.0% to 2.25%.
+For example, a $100,000 account could pay $2,250 per year in management fees.

-Similar to Edward Jones, Raymond James charges high commissions for trades.
-Accounts with balances under $100,000 are subject to a $50 annual fee, and IRAs have a $100 closing fee.
+Like Edward Jones, Raymond James charges high commissions for trades.
+Accounts under $100,000 pay a $50 annual fee, and IRAs have a $100 closing fee.

-Raymond James operates over 2,800 branches, staffed by roughly 7,100 financial professionals, and offers phone support on weekdays.
+Raymond James has over 2,800 branches in the U.S., with about 7,100 financial professionals, and offers phone support during weekdays.

-Clients at Raymond James gain access to extensive security research, covering nine economic sectors and over 1,300 stocks.
-The firm also provides free research on mutual funds and bonds.
+Raymond James clients get access to research on nine different market sectors and more than 1,300 stocks, as well as research on mutual funds and bonds.

-Raymond James runs its own FDIC-insured bank, offering clients cash management options.
-Balances can be swept into multiple FDIC-insured banks for increased coverage up to ten times the standard $250,000.
+Raymond James runs its own FDIC-insured bank for cash management.
+Free cash balances can be spread among several FDIC-insured banks, boosting coverage up to ten times the usual $250,000.
 The Capital Access account, linked to a brokerage account, offers check writing and a debit card.
-Accounts below $500,000 are subject to a $150 annual fee for this service, and ATM fee reimbursements are capped at $100 per year for clients with at least $250,000 in assets.
+Accounts below $500,000 pay a $150 yearly fee for this service, and ATM fee refunds are limited to $100 per year for clients with at least $250,000 in assets.

 Comparison

-Active traders may prefer Charles Schwab, which offers $0 commissions on stocks and ETFs, while Raymond James and Edward Jones charge $9.95 per trade.
+Charles Schwab, which offers $0 commissions for stocks and ETFs, while Raymond James and Edward Jones charge $9.95 per trade.

-Raymond James and Edward Jones charge $30 for mutual fund transactions, while Schwab and Fidelity charge $49.95 for funds with transaction fees.
-All major brokers have extensive lists of commission-free funds, though Schwab offers the fewest.
+Raymond James and Edward Jones charge $30 for each mutual fund trade.
+Schwab and Fidelity charge $49.95 for mutual funds with transaction fees.
+All big brokers offer many commission-free funds, but Schwab has the smallest list.
 Raymond James and Edward Jones do not offer commission-free ETFs.

 Best Full-Service Brokerage Firms Recap

-The five largest broker-dealers manage vast sums of money and serve millions of clients.
-Some investors, however, may find better value with smaller firms, like Firstrade.
+The five largest broker-dealers manage huge amounts of money for millions of clients.
+Still, some investors might find better value at smaller firms like Firstrade.

 Find a Financial Advisor